marc2332/freya/book/src/guides/getting_started.md

 # Getting started

 I encourage you to learn how [Dioxus works](https://dioxuslabs.com/docs/0.3/guide/en/describing_ui/index.html), when you are done you can continue here.
+Also make sure you have the followed the [environment setup](../setup.html) guide.

 Now, let's start by creating a hello world project.